 - It is critical to develop district processes to better align systemic best practices rather than Vanguard taking on a “systemic safety net approach”.

 - The school facility has been functionally and esthetically underwhelming and has been an area of frustration for the past six years.
-The scheduled upgrade for March 2023 should help support program delivery and school practices.
+The scheduled upgrade for March 2023 is completed and our facility has added classroom and a leadership lab/classroom.
+An exciting new opportunity moving into 2024.

 Our Vanguard Secondary Teams have spent a significant amount of time exploring infrastructures that support our inquiry question, “How do you intentionally create a demonstration school with advanced trauma sensitive school conditions while maintaining individualized differentiated practices?”
 Our hope is that by diversifying our leadership culture and capacities, our model will flourish.
 We have taken our inquiry question and expanded it into three departmental specific goals within our leadership team model: